Forever (Spice Girls album): Recording

 Recording for the album initially began in mid-1999, and the first tracks recorded for the album were recorded at Abbey Road Studios with Stannard and Rowe.
 The group continued working on tracks through August and September, working on tracks with Eliot Kennedy at Steelworks Studios and tracks with Rodney Jerkins and Jimmy Jam and Terry Lewis at Whitfield Street Studios respectively.
 Following these sessions, work on the album was put on a pause.
 Melanie Chisholm began promoting her first solo album Northern Star, released in October, and the group began preparations for the Christmas in Spiceworld tour, in which they premiered the tracks "Right Back At Ya", "W.O.M.A.N." and "Holler".
 Following the tour, Chisholm continued to promote Northern Star, and the other members worked on preparing their own solo material.
-Recording for the album did not resume until April 2000, when further tracks were recorded with Jerkins, followed by the final recording session on 17 July 2000.
+Recording for the album did not resume until April 2000, when further tracks were recorded with Jerkins in Miami, followed by the final recording session on 17 July 2000.

 Sessions with Stannard and Rowe were eventually scrapped from the album, and Kennedy's only surviving contribution to the album was "Right Back at Ya", included on the album in a re-recorded, remixed, R&B form that Kennedy described as a "plodding, boring, bottom drawer R&B song".
 In an interview with biographer David Sinclair, Stannard relayed his disappointment in the omission of "W.O.M.A.N.": "I thought that song was really interesting lyrically, because it was making the progression from girls to women, which was something Matt and I thought it was time for them to do.
 They needed something to suggest that they were still the same group of friends, but they were gaining more maturity."
 Bunton explained that the song was not included because "the sound [had] moved on" in the time since it was recorded.